 Additionally, RiverFront will invest its portfolios in various ETPs.
 Some of these ETPs will be sponsored by or affiliated with broker-dealers through which RiverFront also executes client trades.
 RiverFront’s due diligence and security selection process does not take into consideration whether the ETP sponsor for a particular security is affiliated with a broker-dealer that RiverFront uses to execute client trades.
 Additionally, certain ETFs sub-advised by RiverFront were initially funded by broker-dealers through which RiverFront places client transactions.
 When a firm provides initial capital for an ETF, the firm is buying the initial shares of the ETF with its own money, and in doing so is providing the fund with an initial investor.
 If a broker-dealer provides this initial capital for an ETF, this creates a conflict of interest in that RiverFront may be incentivized to place client trades through these broker-dealers as a result of their provision of initial funding; however, as a fiduciary, RiverFront is required to seek best execution for every trade placed.
 As such, we do not consider the provision of initial capital when selecting a broker-dealer to execute client trades.
 Our practices are further described below.

 The second type of trade is referred to as a “maintenance” trade.
 Maintenance trading reflects individual activity in a client’s account, such as initial investment positioning, rebalancing due to additions or withdrawals of cash or securities, account liquidations, or other account-specific transactions such as client-directed tax transactions.
-These trades will generally be executed as orders with the client’s Sponsor Firm at the then current market price.
-Placing these trades with another broker-dealer (other than the client’s Sponsor Firm) will not likely add value since the relatively small amount of shares involved for each of the securities will not merit other types of trading.
+These trades will generally be executed as orders with the client’s Sponsor Firm at the then current market price due to the small trading volume.

 Some Sponsor Firms may not permit the use of step-out trades for their accounts.
 Clients/firms that do not allow us to engage in step-out trades will not benefit from our judgment when we believe it would be beneficial overall to implement trades in this manner.